alexcpn/golang_grpc_example/README.md

 The shell scripts for CURRENTDIR and PARENTDIR needs to be adopted to Windows Path format

 -------------------------
-(The github ci evnets is enabled for this- you can fork - do some dummy changes and create a pull request to see the make in action https://github.com/alexcpn/golang_grpc_example/pull/5/checks?check_run_id=372118434)
+(The github ci events is enabled for this- you can fork - do some dummy changes and create a pull request to see the make in action https://github.com/alexcpn/golang_grpc_example/pull/5/checks?check_run_id=372118434)